CSS Complete Guide

 }

-Working with font-weight
+Working with font-weight and border

 - Modifying main.css: